-- whether they are permanent, moveable or temporary (including, for example, tents and marquees). - The Smokefree Regulations do not affect private homes.
+- Employee smoking rooms and/or indoor smoking areas are not allowed. - All employees, workers and others must respect the law on smoking at all times.
+You must understand and be clear that smoking is strictly prohibited in all areas within the school premises and school and/or London Borough of Enfield vehicles.
+Areas of the premises include classrooms, sports areas, dinner halls/restaurants, staff rooms, meeting rooms/Committee rooms, workshops, rest areas, stairs, corridors, lifts, toilets, reception and storage areas whether they are permanent, moveable or temporary (including, for example, tents and marguees). - The Smoke Free Regulations do not affect private homes.
 However, common courtesy requires that employees and workers do not smoke while carrying out home visits.
 (Similarly, employees and workers carrying out duties relating to their employment can request that parents, other family members or persons within the household do not smoke while they are visiting otherwise the visit may be terminated and alternative arrangements made).